Yelcho (1906 tug): Aftermath

-After the successful rescue mission of 1916 the name Yelcho has been given to streets and ships of Chile, particularly to Chile's southernmost city Puerto Williams, and it was there that the prow of the Yelcho has been preserved and was prominently displayed as a tribute to Captain Pardo's ship and crew until 2020, when a new monument, featuring a statue of the officer and part of his vessel, stands to commemorate the courageous rescue on the waterfront of the southern port of Punta Arenas.
+After the successful rescue mission of 1916 the name Yelcho has been given to streets and ships of Chile, particularly to Chile's southernmost city Puerto Williams, and it was there that the prow of the Yelcho had been preserved and prominently displayed as a tribute to Captain Pardo's ship and crew from 1972 to 2016.
+In 2016, the bow was removed and replaced with a replica.
+The original bow is now part of a monument to Luis Pardo Villalón, which was unveiled on the waterfront of Punta Arenas on 18 December 2020.

 In 1945, the ship was decommissioned and used as tender in the Petty officer School of the Chilean Navy.
 On 27 January 1958 Yelcho was retired by decree 190 and in 1962 sold to ASMAR under terms of Law 14.564 (5 May 1954) for 300,000 CLP.